1. Support

 The following particles can cause this issue :

-• unmelted particles from previous extrusion runs (in case the hopper wasn't empty or the transition was incomplete)
+• Unmelted particles from previous extrusion runs (in case the hopper wasn't empty or the transition was incomplete)

-• partially melted particles
+• Partially melted particles

-• debris dropped accidentally in the hopper
+• Debris dropped accidentally in the hopper

-• other contaminants (unpurged residue, degraded/burnt material...)
+• Other contaminants (unpurged residue, degraded/burnt material...)

 Please note that a particle can remain stuck for a long time, sometimes disturbing the flow.

-3 - Solution
+Solution

 The objective is to free the barrel from the stuck particle.
-Unless the item is huge and unfracturable (e.g. a metal bolt), you might be able to push it out by purging the Filament Maker.
-We recommend a high level purge, followed by a Quality Check.
-Please check out paragraphs 3&4 of our Maintenance Guide.
+Unless the item is huge and unbreakable (e.g. a metal bolt), you might be able to push it out by purging the Filament Maker.